 Meshac Gaba: Tresses, Rivington Place wig

-Iniva has established a reputation for innovative solo and group exhibitions, working with a broad cross-section of artists and ranging from site-specific work to gallery-based projects.
+Iniva quickly established a reputation for innovative solo and group exhibitions, working with a broad cross-section of artists and ranging from site-specific work to gallery-based projects.
+Iniva played an important role in the early careers of now internationally respected artists such as Yinka Shonibare MBE, Steve McQueen, Idris Khan and Sonia Boyce by commissioning work which were considered to be ‘firsts' for those artists.
+Other work commissioned by Iniva sits both in public and private collections, the most famous of these is Yinka Shonibare's much-praised Diary of a Victorian Dandy (1998) for which he received a nomination for the Deutsche Börse (formerly Citibank) Photography prize.
 We have co-produced over 60 important exhibitions and worked with over 300 partners including The Hayward Gallery, Tate, ICA and the New Museum of Contemporary Art in New York.